pistring/pistring.github.io/README.md

 # PI Coder
-### This is a test website from github.
-Edit this page and make it public.
+### Assalamu Alaikum.
+This repo is made for hosting github page.
+If any one want to use it, just edit index file as your wish.
+@Thanks to all who were there and still is.